 Work 365 until now

 Work 365 is a subscription management and billing automation application that helps streamline processes around recurring and subscription-based revenue.
-Built on Dynamics 365 as a native application, users can leverage all of the Dynamics Sales capabilities, including Sales and Service Management and the capabilities of the Power Platform, including PowerApps, Power BI, and Power Automate to accomplish even more.
+Built on Dynamics 365 and Power Platform as a native application, users can leverage all of the Dynamics Sales capabilities, including Sales and Service Management and the capabilities of the Power Platform, including PowerApps, Power BI, and Power Automate to accomplish even more.

 Work 365 also supports multi-currency and multi-location requirements – generating invoices in 7 different languages.
 Focusing on 4 major application areas, Provisioning and Subscriptions, Billing and Invoicing, Self-service and Payments, this cloud billing automation platform is the perfect integrated billing solution for CSPs, MSPs, and ISVs.